Holly dealt with postpartum anxiety after her first baby was born.

 However, aromatherapy works really quickly - you just close your eyes, inhale and then exhale.
 Here's some ways to sneak it into your everyday routine:

 - Keep a roller of a relaxing essential oil blend near wherever you sit with your baby during feedings.
-While baby eats away you can tab a bit onto each temple and ahhh.
+While baby eats you can dab a bit onto each temple and ahhh.

 - Tip a few drops of lavender oil into your shower.
 You may only get two minutes in there but it will be two blissful minutes.